 A Response to Demand

-When Tesla burst onto the scene with their electric vehicles, they hoped to show that their cars could be stylish, high quality, and environmentally friendly.
-The response was almost overwhelming, and demand, particularly for the Model 3, skyrocketed.
-The demand has grown so great that wait times for a Model 3 can be as long as three months or more.
-And by all metrics, the demand doesn’t appear to be slowing down anytime soon.
+When Tesla burst onto the scene with their electric vehicles, they hoped to show that a car could be stylish, high quality, and environmentally friendly.
+The response was almost overwhelming, and demand, particularly for the Tesla Model 3 car, skyrocketed.
+The demand has grown so great that wait times for a Tesla Model 3 can be as long as three months or more.
+And by all metrics, the demand for the car doesn’t appear to be slowing down anytime soon.
 Elon Musk revealed the Tesla Cybertruck back in November 2019, and preorders for the vehicle have already eclipsed over one million.
 Needless to say, Tesla needed a solution that allowed for faster vehicle production.

 That’s where the Tesla Gigafactory comes in.
 This Tesla plant provides the equipment, space, and technology needed to manufacture everything the company provides.
 That includes electric cars, lithium-ion battery cells, solar panels, and much more.
 The Gigafactory allows for faster production and eliminates extra costs of shipping parts to different locations for assembly.
-As Tesla’s own website explains, the Gigafactory will reduce costs for electric vehicle batteries, bringing the cost of Tesla cars down as well.
-The ripple effect will be that more people can afford a Tesla vehicle, which will drive demand up even more.
+As Tesla’s own website explains, battery production at the Gigafactory will reduce costs for electric vehicle batteries, bringing the cost of Tesla cars down as well.
+The ripple effect will be that more people can afford a Tesla vehicle whether car or truck, which will drive demand up even more.

 More Ground to Cover

-While the idea behind the Tesla Gigafactory is promising, the company still has a lot of ground to cover to make it a reality.
-The first one to start construction was Tesla’s Nevada Gigafactory.
+While the idea behind the Gigafactory is promising, the company still has a lot of ground to cover to make it a reality.
+The first one to start construction was the Tesla Nevada Gigafactory.
 The massive facility uses nearly two million square feet of floor space, but it has yet to reach its full potential.
 At the moment, this Gigafactory doesn’t actually produce any Model 3s, at least not in complete form.
-Instead, the factory only produces motors for the Model 3.
+Instead, the factory only produces motors for the Model 3 car.
 They then ship those motors over to the Tesla factory in Fremont, where they finish assembling the vehicles.

 Over time, the Gigafactory will grow and hopefully fulfill Elon Musk’s dream: achieving complete vertical integration for all Tesla products.
 The goal is to be entirely self-sustaining, which allows the business to produce items at a faster pace and meet growing demands.
 There’s still a long way to go before Musk’s vision turns into reality, but with advancements in technology, that should all change quickly.